nishimura/php_ffi_samples/README.md

 ## Other Samples

-* 2: call with closure argument
+* 3: call with closure argument

+* 4: c struct, php reference and callback